Frosty-nee/leaky-bag-of-holding/readme.md

 ## leaky-bag-of-holding
-an ephemeral file sharing solution with automatic file deletion after a specified delay
+An ephemeral file sharing solution with automatic file deletion.
+Files are deleted on a first in first out basis.

 ## Database Setup: